yandex/mapsapi-codestyle/javascript.md

   Cases where async is useful include:
   * You are using await.
 (This is the obvious one.)
   * You are returning an error asynchronously.
-  * You are returning a value and you want it implicitly wrapped in a future.
+  * You are returning a value and you want it implicitly wrapped in a promise.

    **Good:**